 Well this is quite rare: a question focusing on just a single painting!
-A painting which, the more you look into it, the more you want to slam your head against the desk and yell “WHAT DOES IT ALL MEAN?”
+A painting that, the more you look into it, makes you want to slam your head against the desk and yell “WHAT DOES IT ALL MEAN?”

 An Englishman in Moscow is a painting by Russian artist Kazimir Malevich, who is perhaps most famous for his involvement in the Suprematist art movement, a movement of abstract art that focused geometric shapes.
 In fact, he founded the movement and introduced it to the public in 1915.

 An Englishman in Moscow was completed in 1914, and while it’s not purely abstract like Malevich’s later Suprematist works, there is a clear focus on abstraction and geometric shapes in it.
 The painting is also filled with text and symbols: a fish, a scimitar, a candle, a ladder, a white fish, a red arrow, and a red spoon, to name a few.
 There are fragments of Russian words, too: “partial” and “solar eclipse”.

 This collage of objects and words could be completely unrelated, or perhaps they all mean something.
 Or perhaps they are supposed to make it seem as though they mean something?
 It’s honestly hard to say and there is no clear consensus that I could find.
 But returning to the central question being asked here: who is the man standing at the centre of all of these objects?
 Is this the Englishman?